jamesmcnamara/shades/README.md

 ```

 ### Traversals
 Traversals are lenses that have multiple focus points.
+These can be multiple elements in an array or multiple keys in an object.
 They can all still be used with the lens functions described above.

 #### matching :: (a -> Boolean) -> Lens
 `matching` consumes a predicate and produces a lens which will act over every element which returns `true` for the predicate.